Groom Photography - Groom Waiting

 Also take some time to get plenty of photographs of the guests arriving and chatting/drinking etc. The brides love to see all of this as they would miss out otherwise.

 Once you know the bride is on her way, the groom will make his way to the altar or ceremony "area".
 Go with him and fire a few off trying to get the congregation in the background.
 I also normally set up the tripod at the back with one camera on ready for the service and take a couple from the back of the venue whilst waiting.

-Not majorly important here as you are pretty much shooting in a standard style and most circumstances will require a basic set up.
-For set up shots outside the church I normally use the 24-70 zoom to allow for fluctuations in distances.
+Not majorly important here as you are pretty much shooting in a standard style.
+Most circumstances will require a basic set up.
+For set up shots outside the church I normally use the 24-70 zoom lens to allow for fluctuations in distances.